This module, which is designed for qualified social workers, will have you thinking of the ‘bigger picture’.

-Qualified social workers registered with Social Work England.
+Qualified social workers registered with Social Work England and social care professionals.

 This course is suitable for continuing professional development across the spectrum of adult/child services – of newly qualified and experienced social workers – and in the context of meeting professional, ethical standards.

 The Faculty of Health, Education, Medicine and Social Care is the largest in ARU, with over 7,000 students.
 Our Faculty is teeming with expertise and primed to meet the demand for creating health professionals, teachers, doctors, scientists and educators for the three districts we serve: Chelmsford, Cambridge and Peterborough.